marcusf/memory-tapes/README.md

 Installing
 -------------------------------------------------------------------------------
+To install, you need both a [Spotify developer account][spdev] and a [Last.fm devleoper account][lfmdev].

-Installing is a three step process:
+Once you have that, installing is a three step process:

  1. Unpack into ~/Spotify
  2. Configure your last.fm API key (See below)